marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started-livelabs/get-started-livelabs.md

-# Get started with LiveLabs
+# Provision Oracle Autonomous Data Warehouse

 ## Introduction
-This lab walks you through the steps to create an Oracle Machine Learning notebook and connect to the Python interpreter.
+This lab walks you through the steps to provision an Oracle Autonomous Data Warehouse instance, which is a prerequisite to access Oracle Machine Learning in this workshop.

 Estimated Lab Time: 15 minutes